shaj13/raft/README.md

 - [ ] check the conf change v2 in etcd
 - [ ] Repair wall
 - [ ] remove retry after from linear read
-- [ ] rename fsm to state machine and expose it to public